-The Covered Bonds are in bearer form or in registered form as specified in the applicable Final Terms and serially numbered in the Specified Currency and Specified Denomination(s) specified in the applicable Final Terms.
+The Covered Bonds are in bearer form ("Bearer Covered Bonds") or registered form ("Registered Covered Bonds") as specified in the applicable Final Terms and serially numbered in the Specified Currency and Specified Denomination(s) specified in the applicable Final Terms.
 Covered Bonds of one Specified Denomination may not be exchanged for Covered Bonds of another Specified Denomination and Bearer Covered Bonds may not be exchanged for Registered Covered Bonds and vice versa.